alejandro61299/Minimaps_Personal_Research/docs/index.md

 ```
 ### Minimap Indicators Lifecycle

 Leaving the textures aside, we first need to integrate the indicators.
 These have a life cycle that only consists of a Constructor, an Update and a Destroy.
 These can use either a target to update their position or stay at a fixed point.
 Your position is in map coordinates.
-This class is a class Minimapa friend since only she will treat its private variables.
+This class is a class Minimap friend since only she will treat its private variables.
 ```cpp
 class Minimap_Indicator
 {